Tegenaria domestica: Defense mechanisms

 T. domestica is not a particularly aggressive species and will often retreat when confronted.
 As long as its web is undisturbed, the spider will usually retreat to the funnel tip and stop responding to any movement whatsoever.
 If the web is attacked and partially destroyed, the spider will attempt to flee the area or may huddle its body into a ball against the wall or some other nearby object.
-To usher the spider into a container for removal, place open end in front of the spider and use the container lid if so equipped or similar object to push or corral the spider from behind.
+To usher the spider into a container for removal, place the open end in front of the spider and use the container lid if so equipped or a similar object to push or corral the spider from behind.
 Since a spider's first reflex after being disturbed from the rear is to move forward, usually the spider will advance into the container placed in front of it.

 Tegenaria species rarely bite.
 If they do it will be in self-defense, and the bite is unlikely to break the skin.